-Fire drills are conducted in every residence hall once a year.
+Fire drills are conducted in every residence halls twice a year.
 These drills require a complete evacuation of the building and will test and evaluate the response to a fire alarm.
 Tests of the Campus Emergency Notification System are conducted twice a year, once each semester.
 Tabletop exercises and emergency response drills are performed annually with targeted groups in order to assess emergency plans and capabilities.
-Before each test of the emergency notification system or an emergency drill, an email announcement is sent to inform the SNC community.
-These include emergency response information as well as evacuation procedures.
+Before each test of the emergency notification system or an emergency response information as well as evacuation procedures.
 The Director of Campus Safety maintains a record of these tests and training exercises, including a description of them, the dates and times they were held and an indication of whether they were announced or unannounced.
 In connection with at least one such test, the College will distribute to its students and employees information to remind them of the College's emergency response and evacuation procedures.